Agostino Pepoli Museum

 Photo: Sicily Region

 The “Agostino Pepoli” Regional Museum is located in the premises of the former convent of the Carmelite Fathers, adjacent to the sanctuary of Maria SS.
 Annunziata, where the famous marble simulacrum of the Madonna of Trapani, work of around 1360, attributed to Nino Pisano.

 The Museum includes:

-<br>• goldsmith's, with jewels belonging to the treasure of Madonna of Trapani, silversof the Trapani tradition and above all some very valuable works in coral,material that had an important production and processing center in Trapani, so much so that it became a peculiarity of local craftsmanship;
+• goldsmith's, with jewels belonging to the treasure of the Madonna of Trapani, silversof the Trapani tradition and above all some very valuable works in coral,material that had an important production and processing center in Trapani, so much so that it became a peculiarity of the local craftsmanship;

-<br>• sacred vestments, acquired with Subversive laws of 1867 to the state assets, as well as vintage clothes belonged to the Trapani nobility;
+• sacred vestments, acquired with the Subversive laws of 1867 to the state patrimony, as well as vintage clothes belonged to the Trapani nobility;

-<br>• majolica, among which the pavements depicting tuna fishing stand out, a very important productive activity in the area;
+• majolica, among which the pavements depicting tuna fishing, a very important productive activity in the area, stand out;

 (Source: Sicily Region)

 Note: The populating of the files of the Heritage database proceeds in incremental phases: cataloging, georeferencing, insertion of information and images.
 The cultural property in question has been cataloged, georeferenced and the first information entered.
 In order to enrich the information content, further contributions are welcome, if you wish you can contribute through our area "Your Contributions"